 Another Roman road branched off opposite Kennington Road and went down through what is now Kennington Park and down the Brixton Road.
 It carried on through the North Downs near Caterham to Hassocks, just north of the South Downs.

-Many years later, Guy Fawkes and his fellow Gunpowder Plot conspirators found Lambeth to be conveniently close to Westminster when they needed somewhere to store their 20 barrels of gunpowder in the days leading up to the 5th of November 1605.
+Many years later, Guy Fawkes and his fellow Gunpowder Plot conspirators found Lambeth to be conveniently close to Westminster when they needed somewhere to store their large number of barrels of gunpowder in the days leading up to the 5th of November 1605.
 They then transported the gunpowder over to the Houses of Parliament by boat.

 More recently, Lambeth's closeness to Westminster caused it to be in the news in April 2002 when it hosted a large part of the mile-long queue of those wishing to pay their respects to Queen Elizabeth the Queen Mother - see the photo above.
 And then the Queen Elizabeth II's Diamond Jubilee Pageant passed under Vauxhall Bridge on 3 June 2012 - see right hand photo above.